 10. Showcase social proof

-But beware.
-Social proof is a two-edged sword.
-Making fabricated claims or over-the-top claims can damage your brand reputation.
+But beware: Social proof is a double-edged sword.
+Making fabricated or over-the-top claims can damage your brand reputation.
 Only highlight metrics, testimonials, and reviews you can back up.

 11. Eliminate risk